OCyberLab/Ametis/detailed_readme_1.md

 ```

 ### CIC Dataset with BERT
-Use the `Bert_FS_CIC.py` script for running the BERT-based feature selection experiment on the CICIoT2023 dataset.
+Use the `Bert_FS_CIC.py` script for running the BERT-based feature selection experiment on the CIC dataset.

 Command:
 ```bash